google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 Thus, the inputs and outputs for `glsl-generate` are actually folders of shader jobs.

+### Generating some shader families

-We can create some shader families from our provided sample shader jobs as follows:
+We can create some shader families from our provided sample shader jobs as follows, assuming you have extracted the `graphicsfuzz.zip` file to get `graphicsfuzz/`:

 ```sh
 # Copy the sample shaders into the current directory: